 The origin of Swayambhunath Stupa dates back to over 1500 years ago.
 This Stupa is one of the oldest monuments in Nepal.
 The structure of Swayambhunath represents the elements, namely fire, earth, water and wind.
 People say this Stupa emerged itself when the current valley came into existence from the dry lake.
 Both Hindu and Buddhist followers rever this Stupa, which lies at the hilltop of Kathmandu.
 It is a proper blend of the architecture of Hindu shrines along with Buddhist stupas.
 Three hundred sixty-five stairs are there up to the Swayambhunath stupa.
 The Stupa is an excellent viewpoint that overlooks the whole Kathmandu valley.
 This site will provide you with a unique experience out of all heritage sites in Nepal.

 10. Changu Narayan Temple

-Changu Narayan is another place that is in the list of world heritage sites of Nepal.
+Changu Narayan is another place that is on the list of world heritage sites of Nepal.
 It resides on the hilltop of Changu/ Dolagiri.
 The lush green forest surrounds the temple area.
 Also, there is a village named Changu near.
 Changu Narayan temple is fourteen kilometres on the eastern side of Kathmandu.
-The temple has a unique temple inscriptions and pillars.
+The temple has unique temple inscriptions and pillars.
 There are different statues which date back to 464 A.D.
 If you want to find out more about its history, you may go to the museum near the temple.
 You will get to know about the fantastic myths surrounding ChanguNarayan and the people there with this visit.
 Changunarayan temple has great religious and historical value for the country and its people.